bezzlab/bezzlab.github.io/README.md

 #### About the Bessant Lab

 We devise and implement novel data analysis solutions for biomedical research, particularly when proteomics data is involved.
-The lab is based in the [School of Biological and Chemical Sciences](http://www.sbcs.qmul.ac.uk/) at [Queen Mary](http://www.qmul.ac.uk/), [University of London](https://london.ac.uk/).
+The lab is based in the [School of Biological and Chemical Sciences](http://www.sbcs.qmul.ac.uk/) at [Queen Mary](http://www.qmul.ac.uk/), [University of London](https://london.ac.uk/) and led by [Prof Conrad Bessant](http://www.sbcs.qmul.ac.uk/staff/conradbessant.html).

 The lab is responsible for the [Galaxy Integrated Omics (GIO)](http://gio.sbcs.qmul.ac.uk) web-based platform for integrated analysis of transcriptomic and proteomic data, and [PITDB](http://pitdb.org) - a database of translated genomic elements identified from proteomics informed by transcriptomics (PIT) experiments.
 We also produced [Classyfire](https://cran.r-project.org/web/packages/classyfire/index.html), an R package for performing robustly validated machine learning experiments.